Towards R-learner with Continuous Treatments: The details of the simple simulation in and additional results with increasing sample sizes

-We also apply our proposed estimator in Algorithm \ref{ago:1} with sieve approximation on the data generated under the continuous-treatment setting.
+Thirdly, we build our proposed estimator in Algorithm \ref{ago:1:sieve}.
 For simplicity, we do not impose sample splitting, i.e., set $\mathcal{J} = 1$.
-We use the same B-spline basis functions $\Psi(x,t)$ as the simple generalized R-learner $\hat{\tau}_{\text{naive}}(x,t)$.
+We use the same B-spline basis functions $\Psi(x,t)$ as the directly generalized R-learner.
 Nuisance functions are trained via strategy (i) based on the \textsc{SuperLearner}, which is considered in the simulation study in $\mathsection$\ref{sec:simu}.
-The $\rho$ is set to be $0.05$.
+The $\rho$ has been selected as $0.05$.
+Our proposed estimator is presented in Fig.~\ref{fig:example}e.

 Finally, we assess the generalized S- and X-learners defined in Algorithm \ref{alg:sx}.
 All regression procedures in Algorithm \ref{alg:sx} are carried out using \textsc{SuperLearner} \citep{van2007super}, which combines random forest, XGboost, Bayesian Additive Regression Trees, adaptive polynomial splines, adaptive regression splines, single-layer neural networks, linear regression, and recursive partitioning-based regression trees.
-We show the results of $\hat{\tau}_{SL}(x,t)$ and $\hat{\tau}_{XL}(x,t)$ in Figure \ref{fig:exampless}.
-Comparing Figure \ref{fig:example} and Figure \ref{fig:exampless}, the proposed R-learner $\hat{\tau}(x,t)$ is the best among all comparative approaches.
+We show the results of $\hat{\tau}_{SL}(x,t)$ and $\hat{\tau}_{XL}(x,t)$ in Fig.~\ref{fig:exampless}.
+Comparing Fig.~\ref{fig:example} and Fig.~\ref{fig:exampless}, the proposed R-learner $\hat{\tau}(x,t)$ is the best among all comparative approaches.